 - Routine dental

-- Non-emergent health care transportation to and from office visits
+- Non-emergency health care transportation to and from office visits

 - Over-the-counter medication assistance